chameleon-system/chameleon-base/UPGRADE-7.0.md

 - TextBlockLookup::getRenderedTextFromTextBlock()
 - TextBlockLookup::getHeadlineFromTextBlock()

-### Deprecations

-- TextBlockLookup::getHeadlineFormTextBlock()
-- TextBlockLookup::getTextFromTextBlock()
-- TextBlockLookup::getText()

 There was a typo in TextBlockLookup::getHeadlineFormTextBlock.
 This was fixed and the old method got deprecated.

 ## Changed Interfaces and Method Signatures